imarc/abb-handbook/site/content/docs/development/grid.md

 ## How it works

 Bootstrap’s grid is powered by flexbox, and we use it to its full extent.
+You are required to use a [container](/docs/development/containers) element in conjunction with grid.

-## Our grid
+## Specifics

 <div class="table-responsive">
     <table class="table mb-4">